Introduction to Community Care

 - Article 3 prohibits the subjecting of a person to torture, inhuman or degrading treatment or punishment.

 A situation where a trust failed to provide services to meet an assessed need could lead to a person being left in a condition(s) amounting to inhuman or degrading treatment.
+However, the threshold for proving breach of this article is high.

 - Article 8(1) provides that everyone has the right to respect for her/his private and family life, her/his home and correspondence.